silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/02_CMS_Architecture.md

 Most interfaces will require their own JavaScript and CSS files, so the Ajax loading has to ensure they're loaded unless already present.
-A custom-built library called `jQuery.ondemand` (located in `framework/thirdparty`) takes care of this transparently - so as a developer just declare your dependencies through the [api:Requirements] API.
+A custom-built library called `jQuery.ondemand` (located in `framework/thirdparty`) takes care of this transparently - so as a developer just declare your dependencies through the [Requirements](api:SilverStripe\View\Requirements) API.

 ## Client-side routing